romariowilliams/weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### This project was created using the tutorial by Hamza Mizra:  https://www.youtube.com/watch?v=204C9yNeOYI
+### After creating this project, I realized that Hamza also has this project on Github at: https://github.com/hamza-mirza/react-weather-app
+### I plan to redesign the app and fix bugs that exist

 ## Available Scripts